New Cuban man: Schools in the countryside

 The "schools in the countryside" were established in 1971 as full-time boarding schools, done with the intent to fully realize the development of Cuban "new men".
 By totally socializing children away from the home, educators could separate children from places were they could possibly be taught "pre-revolutionary values".
 Students were to spend half their day studying and the other half working in agriculture.
 This attention to labor would in theory imbed in students a love for work and collective projects.

 The schools were intended to be self-sufficient, using the crops grown by students for financial support, but this model often faltered, causing schools in the countryside to necessitate state funding.
 By the 2000s, most boarding schools had been phased out in Cuba, except for a select few which are reserved for exceptional athletes or gifted students.

 Legacy

-Anthropologists Igor Cherstich, Martin Holbraad claim that as of 2020 many Cuban citizens still regard their economic struggles as personal sacrifices that must be made for the continuation of the revolution.
+Anthropologists Igor Cherstich and Martin Holbraad claim that as of 2020 many Cuban citizens still regard their economic struggles as personal sacrifices that must be made for the continuation of the revolution.
 The language of self-sacrifice remains prevalent in Cuba, and there is a sense that the Cuban state is a collective political project rather than a system of management by one class over another.